sagar-46/LeetCode/Easy/README.md

 &ensp; &emsp;some permutation of lowercase letters.
 Given a sequence of words written in the alien language, and the order of the alphabet, return true
 &ensp; &emsp;if and only if the given words are sorted lexicographically in this alien language.

+977.Given an integer array nums sorted in non-decreasing order, return an array of the squares of each number sorted in non-decreasing order.

 1299.Given an array arr, replace every element in that array with the greatest element among the elements to its right, and replace the last \
 &emsp; &emsp;element with -1.After doing so, return the array.